 Channels: SMS and voice.

-Best for: Teams that want a straightforward OTP verification API with cost control and built-in fraud protection.
+Best for: Teams that want a focused OTP verification API with cost control and built-in fraud protection.

 Plivo Verify is a practical alternative for companies that want reliable SMS and voice verification without adopting a broader authentication suite.
 Its Fraud Shield feature makes it especially relevant for teams worried about suspicious OTP traffic and SMS pumping exposure.